janis-commerce/elasticsearch/README.md

 - **Binary:** binary
 - **Range:** integer_range, float_range, long_range, double_range, date_range

+**Important:**
-**Important:** If you define the `id` field as non text format may cause errors if you do an insertion operation without specifing the `id` field due the generated `id` will be in text format.
+- If you define the `id` field as non text format may cause errors if you do an insertion operation without specifing the `id` field due the generated `id` will be in text format.
+- The table name from the model will be converted into snake_case due elasticsearch doesn't support camelCase in the index names.
+- The sortable fields are optional, same as this method, is only required for sorting items in get operations.

 ### ***async*** `insert(model, {item})`

 Inserts an item into elasticsearch.
 Requires a `model [Model]` and `item [Object]`
-Returns `true` if the operation was successful or `false` if not.
+Returns the ID of the inserted item if the operation was successful or `false` if not.

 **Important:**